From the Ashes

 The ashes’ pigment was then turned into paint, ink and pastels and the material was distributed to contemporary artists who created 29 new artworks which will be auctioned.

-The project is dedicated to raising funds for two Indigenous Associations of Upper Xingu in the Amazon Rainforest, whose land has been extensively targeted by illegal deforestation and exposed to the climate crisis which has raised the risk of fires in the protected territory.
+The project was dedicated to raising funds for two Indigenous Associations of Upper Xingu in the Amazon Rainforest, whose land has been extensively targeted by illegal deforestation and exposed to the climate crisis, which has increased the risk of fires in the protected territory.

 Piratá Waurá, photographer and teacher from the Wauja people